Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 nano .env
 ```

-- `DB_HOST` – The IP (public or private) of your Cloud SQL instance from the setup steps.
+- `DB_HOST` – The hostname or IP address of the PostgreSQL server running on your VM (use `127.0.0.1` if Postgres is on the same VM).
-- `DB_PORT` – Usually `5432` for PostgreSQL (set when you created the database).
+- `DB_PORT` – The PostgreSQL port on the VM (usually `5432` unless changed in `postgresql.conf`).
-- `DB_NAME` – The database name you created in Cloud SQL.
+- `DB_NAME` – The name of the PostgreSQL database created on the VM.
-- `DB_USER` – The database user you created during the DB setup.
+- `DB_USER` – The PostgreSQL user/role created on the VM for the application.
-- `DB_PASSWORD` – The password for the DB user you set in the earlier steps.
+- `DB_PASSWORD` – The password for the PostgreSQL user created on the VM.
+- `PRUNE_DB_THRESHOLD_GB` – The maximum database size (in GB) before the prune script starts deleting old posts.
+- `PRUNE_DELETE_COUNT` – The number of posts to delete per prune cycle once the size threshold is exceeded.
+- `PRUNE_INTERVAL_SEC` – The number of seconds to wait between successive prune checks.

 Once all the environment variables are in place, run the four python scripts.